Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Creating dummy files

-- Erasing an entire hard disk
+- Erasing entire hard disks

 - Erasing unused areas of a hard disk

-- Undeleting deleted but still open files
+- Undeleting deleted but open files

 - Searching for all hard links

-- Understanding invisible disk space consumption
+- Managing invisible disk space consumption

 - Key management for GnuPG (signing and encrypting)

-- Understanding MD5 sums
+- Using MD5 sums

 35 Hours